Covid 19 coronavirus: Alert level 2 at a glance - all you need to know

 Cabinet agreed the country was ready to move to level 2.

-Retail stores, malls, cafes, restuarants, cinemas and public spaces can open this Thursday.
+Retail stores, malls, cafes, restaurants, cinemas and public spaces can open this Thursday.

 On Monday, May 18, children and young people will return to school.